Colorful Minors: The Erd o s-P o sa property for -colorful graphs

-We now \say{uncontract} each vertex $v\in V(H)$ where $|\psi(v)|\geq 2$ to a path on $|\psi(v)|$ whose vertices are drawn on the boundary of $\Delta$ in a way that each vertex of this path carries exactly one of the $|\psi(v)|$ colors of $v.$ This creates a new $q$-colorful graph $(H^{\circ},\psi^{\circ})$ which contains $(H,\psi)$ as a colorful minor and, moreover, each colored vertex has exactly one color.
+\paragraph{Uncontract so that no vertex carries more than one color.} We now provide a new transformation to a graph drawn in a disk where all colored vertices are drawn on its boundary.
+The transformation uncontracts each vertex $v\in V(G)$ where $|\chi(v)|\geq 2$ to a path on $|\chi(v)|$ vertices whose vertices are drawn on the boundary of $\Delta$ in a way that each vertex of this path carries exactly one of the $|\chi(v)|$ colors of $v.$ To formalize this, for each vertex $v$ where $\chi(v)=\{i_1,\ldots,i_{s}\}$, $s≥1$ where the colors $i_1,\ldots,i_{s}$ are ordered in increasing order, we consider a path $P_{v}$ on $s$ vertices, we identify one endpoint with $v$ and we assign colors $i_1,\ldots,i_{s}$ on the vertices of $P_{v}$ following in this order and starting from $v$.
+The above construction creates a new $q$-colorful graph $(G^{\circ},\chi^{\circ})$ which contains $(G,\chi)$ as a colorful minor.
+By its construction, $G^{\circ}$ is again embedded in $\Delta$ so that all colored vertices are drawn on the boundary of $\Delta$ and, moreover, each colored vertex has \emph{exactly} one color.